aymara-ai/aymara-sdk/README.md

 ## Configuration

 The SDK needs to know who you are.
-Create an env variable with your Aymara API key:
+[Get an Aymara API key](https://auth.aymara.ai/en/signup) and store it as an env variable:

 ```bash
 export AYMARA_API_KEY=[AYMARA_API_KEY]